MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 }
 ```

-You will need to implement a number of required methods and variables in your feedback provider class.
+You will need to implement a number of required methods and variables in your feedback provider
+class.
+Most of these are self explanatory, `_candidates` is a list of strings that will be passed to
+the predictor interface later in this tutorial to enhance the feedback provider experience.å

 ```csharp
 public FeedbackTrigger Trigger => FeedbackTrigger.All;